Nursing Home Abuse and Neglect in South Carolina: Preventing and Reporting

 - has marks or scars from restraints on wrists

-- shows effects of chemical restraints such as incoherence, grogginess, excessive sleep
+- shows the effects of chemical restraints such as incoherence, grogginess, excessive sleep

 - sudden fear, restlessness, anxiety